AliHesham2/React-Conversion/AiLog.md

 * ✅ Conversion is **HTML/CSS/JS → React (JavaScript only)**.
 * ✅ Each component must be **fully responsive** (same responsive behavior as the original, or improved only if needed to fix layout issues).
 * Your goal is to **replicate the original design and behavior exactly** — no changes or simplifications.
+* Always convert or replace any jQuery code with pure JavaScript or React-based solutions; jQuery is not allowed in React
+  projects.

 ---